 So, the two biggest numbers on your natural gas bill are the cents per therm, and the total therms used.
 However, there are also some other charges of note, specifically the customer service charge, and the AGCL Base Charge.
 See, this already got complicated.

-Now, the cents per therm charge is the rate companies use to advertise their Georgia natural gas rates.
-However, as you can see, there’s lots of things that can change the actual per therm charge you’re paying.
+Now, the cents per therm charge is the rate companies use to advertise their natural gas rates.
+However, as you can see, there are a lot of things that can change the actual per therm charge you’re paying.
 Customer service charge, for example, can vary from provider to provider.
 So if two companies have the same therm charge, but one has an extra $5 on customer service charge, then you’re immediately paying more for the second company.

 The AGCL Base Charge (Atlanta Gas & Light) represents the cost of delivering natural gas to your home.
 Basically, it’s the transportation cost.
 It can get tricky, because case rates are calculated uniquely to each home or business, and they are calculated based on the coldest period of the previous year.
 A list of charges also included in your base are: Customer Charge, Ancillary Charge, Dedicated Design Day Capacity, Peaking Service, Social Responsibility Fee, Environmental Response Recovery Fee, Strategic Infrastructure Development and Enhancement (STRIDE) Fee, and Franchise Recovery Fee.
 For a more detailed explanation of all these fees, check out this reference page for the Georgia PSC.